-The Systems Navigation Coordinator position will be responsible for recruiting, outreaching, and maintaining the community and systems-based relationships while assisting participants with finding and obtaining the resources that have been identified as critical needs in the Individual Reentry Plan.
-The position requires ongoing efforts in building sustainable partnerships among reentry service organizations, and ensure that participants receive high-quality services from established organizations grounded in the local community.
+The Systems Navigation Coordinator position will be responsible for recruiting, outreach, and maintaining the community and systems-based relationships while assisting participants with finding and obtaining the resources that have been identified as critical needs in the Individual Reentry Plan.
+The position requires ongoing efforts in building sustainable partnerships among reentry service organizations and ensuring our participants receive high-quality services from established organizations grounded in the local community.

 This position will report to the Program Manager and will collaborate closely with the Homecoming Project team.

-- Collaborates with Homecoming team to identify funding sources
+- Collaborates with the Homecoming team to identify funding sources.

 - Coordination of services for program participants to ensure that participants are receiving essential services to increase housing outcomes

 - Attend partner meetings with stakeholders and CBO’s to coordinate services and ensure quality services/resources are made available for participants

 The Systems Navigation Coordinator should have at least 3 years of work experience in case management, care coordination, and in making referrals to clients in the reentry population.